MicrosoftLearning/mslearn-cosmosdb-mongodb-vcore/Instructions/04-vector-search.md

 *This file must either be populated manually, or by the create-azure-resources.ps1 script before you can run your application, since it contains the connection information to your Azure resources.*

 This file is both used to retrieve and store the necessary environment variables for both the PowerShell script and the vector search application APIs.
 It's the easiest way to prepopulate your resource information.
-The file is used to store the environment variables for your v-Core-based Azure Cosmos DB for MongoDB and Azure OpenAI account.
+The file is used to store the environment variables for your vCore-based Azure Cosmos DB for MongoDB and Azure OpenAI account.

-If you already have an existing Resource Group, a v-Core-based Azure Cosmos DB for MongoDB account, or an Azure OpenAI account that you would like to use, just fill in those values in the .env file and set the skip create option for that resource to **true**.
+If you already have an existing Resource Group, a vCore-based Azure Cosmos DB for MongoDB account, or an Azure OpenAI account that you would like to use, just fill in those values in the .env file and set the skip create option for that resource to **true**.
 By default, the *create-azure-resources.ps1* script uses this file to retrieve the necessary environment variables.
 The *create-azure-resources.ps1* script populates the environment variables with default values if not specified in the .env file.

 To learn more about the ***.env*** file and its parameters, review the [***.env*** file documentation](./00-env-file.md).